rynaardb/rynaardb.github.io_BK/_posts/2019-02-23-microservices-with-vapor.md

 ![image](/assets/images/microservices-api-gateway.png)

 It is the API Gateway's responsibility to check and route each request to the corresponding internal services.
-The API Gateway might have other responsibilities such as authentication, access control, monitoring, logging, caching, load balancing, request shaping etc.
+The API Gateway might have other responsibilities such as authentication, access control, monitoring, logging, caching, load balancing, request shaping, etc.

 ## Implementing a Basic API Gateway in Vapor